bacionejs/byte-armada/README.md

 Building Byte Armada was a fantastic journey.
 It taught me that WebRTC is an incredibly powerful tool for more than just video conferencing.
 By thinking creatively about the signaling phase, I was able to achieve my goal of a truly serverless multiplayer game that fosters a fun, face-to-face connection.

-This barcode handshake approach won't work for every game, but it's a perfect fit for local multiplayer and a great example of how we can use the physical world to solve digital problems.
+It is a perfect fit for local multiplayer and a great example of how we can use the physical world to solve digital problems.
 I hope this inspires you to think outside the box for your next project.

 You can **[play Byte Armada here](https://bacionejs.github.io/byte-armada/)**.
 Grab a friend and try it out.